 The Intro Steps are when Players arrive in the game.
-They can read instructions, answer quizzes, etc. before arriving to the Lobby.
-The Intro Steps are asynchronous (each player completes these steps at their own pace).
-Once all the Players have reached the Lobby stage, the Game initialises.
-The Game part of the Game is composed of Rounds, which are themselves divided into Stages.
-Players must complete every stage of a Round before moving on to the next Round.
-The Game is synchronous (every player has to finish a stage before the can all move on to the next stage).
+Before arriving at the Lobby, they can read instructions, answer quizzes, etc..
+The Intro Steps are asynchronous (each player completes them at their own pace).
+Once all the Players have reached the Lobby stage, the Game initializes.
+The Game is composed of rounds divided into Stages.
+Players must complete every stage of a round before moving on to the next Round.
+The Game is synchronous (every player has to finish a stage before they can all move on to the next stage).
 Once every Round is complete, the Players will reach the Exit Steps where they can read a debrief, answer questionnaires, etc. The Exit Steps are asynchronous.

 A Batch is a set of 1 or more Games that run in parallel.
-Batches allow to create different assignment methods for player distribution: simple and complete.
-Batches are ran one at a time, in order of creation time.
+Batches allow the creation of different assignment methods for player distribution: simple and complete.
+Batches are run one at a time in order of creation time.
 If you start multiple batches at once in the admin, only the first will accept players.
-Once full the next batch will automatically start receiving players.
+Once full, the next batch will automatically start receiving players.

 A Game is made up of 1 or more ordered Rounds.
-A round contains 1 or more stages.
-Rounds are usually composed of the same stages and repeats over the course of the game.
+A round contains one or more stages.
+Rounds are usually composed of the same stages that repeat throughout the game.

-E.g. For the guess the correlation experiment, on each round, we ask the player to guess the correlation between a graph and a numerical value.
-In the first stage of each round, it's the guess, the second stage the reveal of the result, and in the third stage we show what other players have guessed; all in the same round; and in the next round, we repeat those stages.
+For example, in the guess the correlation experiment, we ask the player to guess the correlation between a graph and a numerical value on each round.
+In the first stage of each round, it's the guess.
+The second stage is the reveal of the result.
+And in the third stage, we show what other players have guessed.
+All in the same round.
+And in the next round, we repeat those stages.

-It is not required for all Round to contain the same stages or even the same number of stages.
+All rounds are not required to contain the same stages or even the same number of stages.

-A round may contain 1 or more stages.
-A stage has a duration, a name and a display name.
+A Round may contain one or more stages.
+A stage has a

 Factors are assembled into Treatments, which are themselves assigned to Games.